VDM-Maintainer-Group/virtual-domain-manager/README.md

 # Vritual Domain Manager

-Virtual Domain Manager (VDM) is for fast virtual workspace content *setup, archieve and restore*.
+Virtual Domain Manager (VDM) is for fast virtual workspace contents *setup, archive and restore*.

 ## Introduction

-VDM embraces both concept *worksapce* and *screen-space*, which allows you to archive and reload your workloads, at any place, at any time.
+VDM embraces both concept *worksapce* and *screen-space*, which allows you to archive and restore your workloads, at any place, at any time.

-While there are no system-side mechnism to manage the status of variety programs (Windows 10 is trying hard on its [Timeline](https://support.microsoft.com/en-us/help/4230676/windows-10-get-help-with-timeline)), VDM works dedicatedly on GNU/Linux platforms with plugins integrated to implement the archive&extract functions.
+While there are no system-side mechnism to manage the status of variety programs (Windows 10 is trying hard on its [Timeline](https://support.microsoft.com/en-us/help/4230676/windows-10-get-help-with-timeline)), VDM works dedicatedly on GNU/Linux platforms with plugins integrated to implement the archive&restore functions.

 More plugins, More funs!